 We may consider that the first stage ensures Salvation, while the second offers Union with Christ and full realisation of the “Gift of God” (John 4:10).

 At this juncture in the life of the Faithful, something new is started: a Call to follow Jesus from close up, to plumb new depths of Baptism.
 It is true that being baptised gives us potentially the capacity to follow Jesus!
 But, significantly, at a certain point in our life, hearing Jesus’ Call, is something different and vital.
 The new journey as of now has its own “rules” and its own “set of beliefs” or “Creed”!
-This “new” Creed is not opposed to the common Creed, on the contrary, it proceeds from it and deepens it.
+This “new” Creed is not opposed to the common Creed, on the contrary, it is included in it, it proceeds from it and deepens it.
 If we consider that the Creed as we know it is the creed of the Catechumens and the recently baptised and confirmed, we can then consider that there is another Creed that serves as a framework for this new period of growth.

 The elements that constitute this Creed are twelve as in the first Creed.
 They are the main vital truths that command the entire vision of the new period of Spiritual Growth.
 In fact, the second conversion introduces us to a new world and this Creed – our new contemplative eyes – allows us to contemplate it in its entirety.
 Without these vital truths one would not be on the orthodox path.
 Thus, one should now be able to say: